 Unlearning Tradition, Relearning Scripture

-The Bible is a unity.
-Both the Old and New Testament Scriptures are coherent.
-The Old Testament Scriptures declared, the New Testament Scriptures affirmed its fulfillment.
-The goal of this site, therefore, is not to create adversity, rather to be consistent with the truthful teachings of the Scriptures.
-The Old and New Testament Scriptures serve as a commentary for each other.
-Only then may we be consistent with the Word of God.
-The Lord Jesus Christ told His disciples: “These are My Words that I spoke to you while I was still with you, that everything written about Me in the Law of Moses and the Prophets and the Psalms must be fulfilled (Luke 24:44)”.
+The Bible is a unity; both the Old and New Testaments are coherent.
+The Old Testament declares, and the New Testament affirms, its fulfillment.
+Jesus told His disciples: “These are My Words that I spoke to you while I was still with you, that everything written about Me in the Law of Moses, the Prophets, and the Psalms must be fulfilled (Luke 24:44).”

-P.S.
-We do not discount using extra-biblical resources like the lexicon, Bible dictionaries or encyclopedias – especially in understanding historical settings or relevance.
+Disclaimer: We do not dismiss the use of extra-biblical resources like lexicons, Bible dictionaries, or encyclopedias – especially in aid of understanding historical contexts or relevance.

 We’re accepting donations for support to this blog site.